BlueGreen Alliance | Buy Clean in the States

 Colorado

 In Colorado, Buy Clean legislation had made its way through the state legislature in the form of HB21-1303, the bill in sponsored by Rep. Tracey Bernett, Rep. Barbara McLachlan, and Sen. Chris Hansen.
-The bill was passed out of the legislature June 7, 2021 and was signed into law by Gov. Polis.
+The bill was passed out of the legislature on June 7, 2021, and was signed into law by Gov. Polis on July 6, 2021.

 Colorado’s legislation specifies several eligible materials requiring EPDs in public projects, including post-tension steel, reinforcing steel, structural steel, cement and concrete mixtures, asphalt and asphalt mixtures, glass, and wood structural elements.
 State agencies will regularly report their progress in reducing embodied carbon emissions, lessons learned, and any emerging recommendations to improve Buy Clean processes.